Update: GSK Wants Generic Zofran Lawsuits Dismissed

 In addition to being linked to birth defects in babies born to mothers who take the drug during pregnancy, Zofran is now suspected of playing a part in the deaths of 2 children who were given the drug for nausea.

-The 1st case involved a previously healthy 10-year-old boy who was admitted to an emergency room with symptoms of gastroenteritis.
+The first case involved a previously healthy 10-year-old boy who was admitted to an emergency room with symptoms of gastroenteritis.
 He was given an IV, morphine, antibiotics and 2 doses of Zofran.
 Shortly after receiving the drug, the boy became unresponsive, exhibiting symptoms of tachycardia (faster than normal heart rate).

 Zofran Cleft Palate Lawsuit Filed in Massachusetts